 The list of existing services can be found on the Nuxeo Platform Explorer.

 One of the corner stones of the Nuxeo Platform is to provide components and services that can easily be configured or extended.
-For that, we use the extension point system from Nuxeo Runtime that was inspired from Equinox (Eclipse platform).
+For that, we use the extension point system provided by Nuxeo Runtime.

 This extension point system allows you to:

-- Configure the behavior of components (i.e. contribute XML configuration),
+- Configure the behavior of components (by contributing XML configurations),

-- Extend the behavior of components (i.e. contribute Java code or scripting).
+- Extend the behavior of components (by contributing Java code or scripting).

 Basically, inside the Nuxeo Platform, the pattern is always the same: